 The liver is a pretty hard-working organ and continually detoxifies itself naturally.
 Lifestyle choices can determine how much work you are essentially giving your liver to do.
 For example, if you love a weekend binge drink or work in a factory with exposure to chemicals, it’s pretty safe to say that need more Broccoli & Cauliflower Mash in your life.

 Broccoli & Cauliflower Mash – Key Nutrients

 Broccoli & Cauliflower – Both members of the cruciferous vegetable family, broccoli and cauliflower are both rich in sulphur-containing compounds known as glucosinolates.
 The glucosinolates essentially help to activate the enzymes needed to liver detoxification in both phase 1 and part of phase 2 that is useful for detoxifying alcohol, toxic metals and hormones (for example; oestrogen, testosterone, DHEA and cortisol).

 Extra Virgin Olive Oil (EVOO) – Full of the good fats known as monounsaturated fatty acids.
 But why EVOO rather than OO?
 That’s just olive oil by the way… because OO is far more processed than EVOO meaning by the time it arrives in the bottle, OO doesn’t have as much nutrient power as EVOO.
 EVOO also has a nicer flavour!
 Find my favourite brand of EVOO available in all major supermarkets here.

-If you want more detox recipes and love cauliflower, you might like to try my Roasted Cauli Salad too!
+If you want more detoxifying and healthy recipes, you might like to try these;